MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/advanced-xbox-live-sandboxes.md

 - One product instance per title.

-- An admin user group who needs access to design-time XDP config data for the titles.
+- An admin user group who needs access to design-time Partner Center config data for the titles.
 The individuals in this group are all admins for the publisher and can control all data that is published to the catalog (catalog metadata, finance, marketing, certification submission, etc.)

 In this model, the publisher has chosen to keep both titles completely separated and thus assigned these two titles in two different sandboxes.
 The publisher has also chosen to create a separate admin user group and assigned access to the two products.